EEN421/EEN421.github.io/_posts/2026-08-03-KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 // Endpoints that leak secrets directly rather than structure.
 Used for RANKING,
 // not for filtering -- a 200 on /beans is still an exposed management surface. let SecretBearing   = dynamic(["heapdump","env","configprops","jolokia","dump"]);
-// Prefilter terms MUST be the endpoint list itself, not a trimmed "cheap" subset.
+// DERIVED from the endpoint list, not maintained beside it.
+The prefilter has to be a
-// Trimming this narrows the detection silently.
-See the encoding caveat below. let PrefilterTerms  = dynamic([
+// SUPERSET of the authoritative test or it narrows the detection silently -- and a
-    "actuator","heapdump","env","configprops","beans","threaddump","mappings",
+// hand-kept parallel copy drifts, which is exactly what mine did (see below).
+The
-    "loggers","httpexchanges","httptrace","auditevents","jolokia"
+// "actuator" term is added as free breadth, not because the path is assumed to
-]);
+// contain it.
+See the encoding caveat below. let PrefilterTerms  = array_concat(ActuatorEndpoints, dynamic(["actuator"]));
 // A ranking hint, NOT a gate.
 Nothing is discarded for being under it. let ServedFloorBytes = 1048576;
 _Im_WebSession(starttime=ago(lookback), url_has_any=PrefilterTerms)